Kong/docs.konghq.com/app/konnect/private-connections/aws-privatelink.md

 {% endnavtab %}

 {% navtab Konnect Admin API %}
-1. In the AWS Console, connect to region from where Konnect Admin API calls would be made, open the Endpoints section of the VPC dashboard and [create a new endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/create-interface-endpoint.html#create-interface-endpoint-aws).
+1. In the AWS Console, connect to region from where Konnect API calls would be made, open the Endpoints section of the VPC dashboard and [create a new endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/create-interface-endpoint.html#create-interface-endpoint-aws).

-1. Enter a name tag for the endpoint that includes the {{site.konnect_short_name}} control plane geo that you want to connect to.
-For example: `konnect-us-geo`.
+1. Enter a name tag for the endpoint that includes the {{site.konnect_short_name}} control plane region that you want to connect to.
+For example: `konnect-us-region`.

 1. Select the **Endpoint services that use NLBs and GWLBs** service category.

 1. Find the correct service name for your region in the tables below.
 Open the tab that matches your AWS region and use the PrivateLink service name for your {{site.konnect_short_name}} geo.
-For example, `com.amazonaws.vpce.us-east-2.vpce-svc-096fe7ba54ebc32db` for the us-east-2 AWS region and US {{site.konnect_short_name}} geo.
+For example, `com.amazonaws.vpce.us-east-2.vpce-svc-096fe7ba54ebc32db` for the us-east-2 AWS region and US {{site.konnect_short_name}} region.

 {% capture tabs %}
 {% navtabs %}